brendanlynn/reverse-kinematics-calculator/README.md

 # Reverse Kinematics Calculator
-A C++ tool to calculate joint positions for a given relative position.
+A very simple C++ CLI to calculate joint positions for a given relative position.